A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Conclusion and future work

-We believe that the taxonomy and the dataset are important contributions to the community (given that none exists).
-This would initiate discussions and further work (e.g. refining and/or extending the taxonomy, performing user studies, etc.) in the community.
-Thus, we were thorough in our process and ensured its replicability.
 Our work lays several important foundations for future research in this area.
+The systematic method performed in the work enables future research to be conducted on other data protection and privacy regulations and frameworks.
 The taxonomy can act as a reference for the research community to discuss and expand.
-We plan to investigate other privacy regulations and policies and extend our taxonomy if necessary.
+We plan to investigate other privacy regulations and policies and extend our taxonomy, if necessary.
 The requirements in our taxonomy are written in natural language and structured into templates.
 Although we believe that this is the most intuitive form to developers, future work could explore other alternative forms such as semantic frame-based representation \cite{Bhatia2019}.
-Future work also involves exploring how issue reports in other projects (e.g. health and mobile applications) attend to the requirements in our taxonomy.
-In addition, we plan to develop tool support to automate this classification task.
-Our preliminary study, which used a range of basic common techniques such as TF-IDF and word2vec, has suggested the potential feasibility of this approach.
-Future work will explore this line of research further and develop it into a plugin which can be integrated into an issue tracking system (e.g. JIRA).
+We have manually derived requirements in this study as it is essential to examine structure of statements and how privacy requirements are expressed in different regulations and frameworks.
+However, the requirements extraction process can be automated using NLP techniques (e.g. \cite{Zeni2015} and \cite{Sleimi2018}).